rc-mikeoneil/MCPs/cbc_builder/README.md

   retrieve best practices or example queries.
 - **Natural-language assistance** – Provide a high-level intent and the `build_query` tool will extract hashes, process names, IPs, and other indicators to assemble a Carbon Black query with sensible defaults.
+When natural language is used the server also pulls relevant schema passages via retrieval augmented generation (RAG) to aid downstream reasoning.
 - **Container-first workflow** – A lightweight Dockerfile and optional `docker-compose.yml` make it easy to run the MCP server in an isolated environment.